Discover the four elements that shape our educational program.

 SDN Riverwood is a 60-place centre offering early childhood education and child care for a diverse community of children and families in western Sydney.

 Our team of qualified educators come from a variety of cultural backgrounds and many are bilingual.
-Staff support the many different home languages and cultures of children who attend our centre, while also helping to develop English language skills and encouraging an understanding of other cultures.
+Staff support the many different home languages and cultures of children who attend our centre, while also helping them to develop English language skills and encouraging an understanding of other cultures.